Opportunities for students and teachers

 Please be sure to read all rules and information carefully.
 If you have any questions or concerns please contact the Young at Art Coordinator at YAAEH@Ottawa.ca

-Participants are eligible to enter one piece of work for one of the following categories: Painting, Drawing, Three Dimensional, Photography, Mixed Media and Other (Printmaking, Digital Media, etc).
+Participants are eligible to enter one artwork which should fall in one of the following categories:

 Winners will be granted the opportunity to exhibit their work in a community gallery.
 Secondary prizes of different levels may be presented to winners at the awards ceremony.

 Young at Art is intended to promote and praise youth for their originality and talent in visual arts.
 Judging criteria is based on originality, elements of design and composition, uniqueness of style, and the artist's skill with the medium chosen.

-It is important to properly source your artwork.
-Originality is vital, however if the piece was inspired by another artist it needs to be stated in advance.
+Always properly source artwork!
+Originality is very important, however if the artwork was inspired by another artist it must be referenced in the artist statement.

 Members of the jury are all carefully selected and possess extensive background in arts, culture, and/or arts education.